Deformation-Invariant Neural Network and Its Applications in Distorted Image Restoration and Analysis: Deformation-invariant Neural Network (DINN)

 \subsection{Quasiconformal Transformer Network (QCTN)}

 A crucial component in DINN is the incorporation of the Quasiconformal Transformer Network (QCTN).
 The distorted image is fed into the QCTN, which outputs a deformation map.
 This deformation map is then used to spatially transform the distorted image into one that is less distorted for further processing.
-To better control the geometric properties of the deformation map, we incorporate quasiconformality into the network.
-Specifically, the QCTN consists of two components: (1) the Beltrami coefficient estimator and (2) the Beltrami Solver network (BSNet).
+In existing works \cite{li2018learning,rai2022removing}, the estimation of the restoration mapping is often performed without regularization, which can lead to overfitting.
+In our work, we introduce the concept of quasiconformality into the network to gain better control over the geometric properties of the deformation map.
+By incorporating regularization based on quasiconformality, we can ensure that the output space consists of quasiconformal mappings.
+As a result, the risk of overfitting can be effectively reduced, thereby significantly enhancing the robustness of our network.
+Specifically, our QCTN consists of two components: (1) the Beltrami coefficient estimator and (2) the Beltrami Solver network (BSNet).

 The Beltrami coefficient estimator aims to estimate the Beltrami coefficient associated with the desired deformation map.
 The Beltrami coefficient measures the geometric distortion caused by the deformation map, allowing for easy control of the geometric properties of the deformation map.
 The BSNet then outputs the corresponding deformation map associated with the estimated Beltrami coefficient.
 In the following subsections, we will provide a detailed description of each component.